Toll Free:

 dotnet add package Grpc.Tools

-Now your project is ready to act as gRPC service.
+Now your project is ready to act as a gRPC service.
 It is time to add your first service in gRPC.

-Let’s say you have to build a Customer Service where you need to expose a procedure to create customer.
+Let’s say you have to build a Customer Service where you need to expose a procedure to create customers.
 So, create a proto file and set the Service name, request & response over there.

 syntax = "proto3";